-At December 31, 2015, we changed our method for calculating the service and interest cost components of net periodic benefit cost.
-Historically, these components were determined utilizing a single weighted-average discount rate based on a yield curve used to measure the benefit obligation at the beginning of the period.
 Beginning in 2016, we elected to utilize a full yield curve approach in the estimation of service and interest costs by applying the specific spot rates along the yield curve used in the determination of the benefit obligation to the relevant projected cash flows.
-We made this change to provide a more precise measurement of service and interest costs by improving the correlation between the projected cash flows to the corresponding spot rates along the yield curve.
-Under the previous method the discount rate used for the service and interest components of cost would have been 4.2 percent for U.S. pensions, 3.2 percent for non-U.S. pension and 4.1 percent for OPEB.
-This change had no impact on our year-end defined benefit pension and OPEB obligations or our annual net periodic benefit cost as the lower service and interest costs were entirely offset in the actuarial loss (gain) reported.
-Compared to the method used in 2015, this change lowered service and interest costs by \$180 million.
+Service and interest costs in 2017 and 2016 were lower by \$140 million and \$180 million, respectively, under the new method than they would have been under the previous method.
+This change had no impact on our year-end defined benefit pension and OPEB obligations or our annual net periodic benefit cost as the lower service and interest costs were entirely offset in the actuarial loss (gain) reported for the respective year.

-We expect our total defined benefit pension and OPEB expense (excluding the impact of mark-to-market gains and losses) to increase approximately \$50 million in 2017.
+We expect our total defined benefit pension and OPEB expense (excluding the impact of mark-to-market gains and losses) to decrease approximately \$80 million in 2018.
+This decrease is primarily due to a higher expected return on plan assets as a result of a higher asset base in 2018.

 In general, our strategy for both the U.S. and the non-U.S. pensions includes ongoing alignment of our investments to our liabilities, while reducing risk in our portfolio.
-For our U.S. pension plans, our year-end 2016 asset allocation was 41 percent equity securities, 56 percent fixed income securities and 3 percent other.
-Our current U.S. pension target asset allocations is 40 percent equity and 60 percent fixed income.
-The target allocations will be revisited periodically to reflect our overall objectives.
+For our U.S. pension plans, our year-end 2017 asset allocation was 34 percent equities, 62 percent fixed income and 4 percent other.
+Our current U.S. pension target asset allocation is 30 percent equities and 70 percent fixed income.
+The target allocation is revisited periodically to ensure it reflects our overall objectives.
 The U.S. plans are rebalanced to plus or minus 5 percentage points of the target asset allocation ranges on a monthly basis.

-The year-end 2016 asset allocation for our non-U.S. pension plans was 38 percent equity securities, 55 percent fixed income securities, 5 percent real estate and 2 percent other.
-The 2016 target allocation for our non-U.S. pension plans was 39 percent equity securities, 52 percent fixed income securities, 6 percent real estate and 3 percent other.
+The year-end 2017 asset allocation for our non-U.S. pension plans was 40 percent equities, 53 percent fixed income, 4 percent real estate and 3 percent other.
+The 2017 weighted-average target allocations for our non-U.S. pension plans was 38 percent equities, 54 percent fixed income, 5 percent real estate and 3 percent other.
 The target allocations for each plan vary based upon local statutory requirements, demographics of the plan participants and funded status.
 The frequency of rebalancing for the non-U.S. plans varies depending on the plan.

-Contributions to our pension and OPEB plans were \$329 million and \$350 million in 2016 and 2015, respectively.
-We expect to make approximately \$610 million of contributions to our pension and OPEB plans in 2017.
+Contributions to our pension and OPEB plans were \$1.6 billion and \$329 million in 2017 and 2016, respectively.
+The 2017 contributions include a \$1.0 billion discretionary contribution made to our U.S. pension plans in December 2017.
+We expect to make approximately \$365 million of contributions to our pension and OPEB plans in 2018.
 We believe we have adequate resources to fund both pension and OPEB plans.

 Actuarial assumptions have a significant impact on both pension and OPEB expenses.
-The effects of a one percentage point change in our primary actuarial assumptions on 2016 benefit costs and year-end obligations are included in the table below.
+The effects of a one percentage point change in our primary actuarial assumptions on 2017 benefit costs and year-end obligations are included in the table below.